Kerry King: Personal life

-King has been twice divorced and has a daughter named Shyanne Kymberlee King with his first wife; his current wife is Ayesha King.
+King has been divorced twice and has a daughter named Shyanne Kymberlee King with his first wife; his current wife is Ayesha King.
 He claims he has never done drugs, though he has said "I'm quite an experienced drinker".

 Prior to 2020, King had lived in California for almost all of his life.
 He relocated to Phoenix, Arizona around 1987, and while living there, he was a neighbor of Judas Priest singer Rob Halford.
 By the early 2000s, King had moved back to Los Angeles, and he would later relocate to Riverside County, California.
 In April 2020, King and Ayesha bought one home in Las Vegas, Nevada; as of November 2021, however, the couple resides in New York City.

 King is an antitheist.
 He is known to oppose and strongly criticize organized religion by expressing his views in his songwriting.
 In a 2006 interview with Blabbermouth.net, King expressed his anti-religious views: "I don't really have a life philosophy; my thing is just rebelling against pretty much organized religion.
 That is my main thing, because personally I think it's a crutch for people that are too weak to get through life on their own.
 I'm the kind of guy that says if I don't see it, then it doesn't work.
 And nobody can show me God."
 When asked by Revolver Magazine what superpower would he want if he was a supervillain, King replied "the ability to burst a church into flames by simply walking by it."

 King is an avid snake collector who owns a reptile house and herpetology nursery called Psychotic Exotics.

 King has largely avoided politics, although he displayed sympathy for conservative radio host Rush Limbaugh in the past.
 In 2017, King said that he was "embarrassed about Trump's presidency," which he described as "divisive and polarizing."
-In 2024, while promoting his solo album, he stated that he was "pissed off" about the overturning of Roe V. Wade.
+In 2024, while promoting his solo album, he stated that he was "pissed off" about the overturning of Roe v.
+Wade.

 King's body has grown increasingly tattooed over his career, with Blender Magazine once producing a tour of his body ink.
 King's abbreviation, KFK, was revealed to mean "Kerry Fuckin' King" in the January 2007 Issue of Guitar World.